awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-authorizer.md

 `Type`  <a name="cfn-apigateway-authorizer-type"></a>
 The type of authorizer:

-+ For a custom authorizer that uses a Lambda function, use `TOKEN`\.
++ For a custom authorizer that uses a Lambda function, use `TOKEN` or `REQUEST` to specify the Lambda Event Payload\.

 + For an authorizer that uses Amazon Cognito user pools, use `COGNITO_USER_POOLS`\.
 *Required: *Yes